Published On 13 Jul, 2021

 Tooth extraction is performed for many different reasons.
 Take a look at a few common situations in which your dentist is likely to suggest or prescribe this procedure.

 One of the most common reasons for tooth removal is considered to be tooth decay.
-It occurs when decay-causing bacteria attacks the surface of the teeth by releasing dangerous acids.
+It occurs when decay-causing bacteria attack the surface of the teeth by releasing dangerous acids.
 This leads to a cavity, which is basically a small hole in the tooth’s surface.

 There are times when a tooth may ‘erupt’ through your gums, and it might not have enough space to grow properly inside the mouth.
 This prevents it from moving into position, resulting in the growth of irregular, misaligned teeth.

-In the case of overcrowding in the mouth, your oral surgeon will first assess your gums and teeth to come up with possible solutions.
+In the case of overcrowding in the mouth, your oral surgeon in Dubai will first assess your gums and teeth to come up with possible solutions.
 They are likely to suggest tooth extraction of that particular tooth that erupted through the gums.
 This is essential in order to give a chance to the remaining teeth to align correctly in the mouth.

-Accidents like a car collision, for instance, can lead to tooth breakage or other severe dental problems.
+Accidents like car collisions, for instance, can lead to tooth breakage or other severe dental problems.
 If you are in an accident and your tooth ends up breaking near or at the gum line, there isn’t enough visible tooth structure for it to be restored or saved with a dental crown.
 In such a case, extracting the tooth is the only solution available.

 Just like tooth decay, if gum disease goes unnoticed, it causes massive destruction to the teeth.
 It’s also known as periodontal disease, and it mainly occurs due to poor flossing and brushing habits.
 When you don’t brush or floss your teeth properly, there’s an accumulation or buildup of plaque in the mouth, a sticky bacteria film that collects on the surface of the teeth.